iliTheFallen/flatOmniLib/README.md

 <p>The transformation of Omni-directional (OD) images into perspective-view images is an intensive task which takes significant time especially when the image resolution is high.
 Recently, Graphics Processing Units (GPU) have been started to be used for process intensive tasks, including various image processing algorithms, and significant speed-ups against CPU counterparts have been reported.
 In this paper, we propose parallel implementation of un-warping OD images on GPU, implemented using Compute Unified Device Architecture (CUDA).
 The performance of the proposed parallel algorithm has been analysed on two different GPU devices against the performance of its sequential version executed on the CPU.
 Our test results indicate a speed-up of up to 32 times by the execution of the parallel algorithm on the GPU.
 The performance analysis also indicates that the memory copy operations take significant amount of time on the GPU implementation.
 Hence we further analysed these copy operations and suggested optimizations for them.</p>

-<p>Even though the uploaded word document had been written down in the year 2010; all parameters passed to the new API remained the same.
-Please check out that file for construction parameters.</p>
+<p>Even though the uploaded word document had been written in the year 2010; all parameters passed to the new API remained the same.
+Please check out that file for construction parameters of "OmniOperations" class.</p>

 <h2>System Requirements</h2>